The streaming engine that starts embedded

 Standalone Server

 Download pre-compiled binaries for Linux (x86_64, aarch64, musl), macOS (x86_64, Apple Silicon), and Windows.
-Or cargo install laminar-server.
-Docker image and Helm chart available.
+Or cargo install laminar-server, or pull the Docker image (docker run -p 8080:8080 laminardb/laminardb-server).
+Helm chart available.

 TOML configuration with ${ENV_VAR} substitution.
 REST API, Prometheus metrics, ad-hoc SQL, and hot-reload of source, sink, and pipeline sections.